Distributed Computing in the Asynchronous LOCAL model: Introduction

 \subsection{Decoupling computations from communications}

 Casta\~neda et al.~\cite{CDFRR17} has initiated a line of work aiming at bridging the asynchrony-locality gap, by demonstrating that one can study locality in network computing even in the framework of asynchronous crash-prone processes.
 For this purpose, they introduced an asynchronous variant of the \local\/ model, called \dcpld, applied to symmetric networks (rings, toruses, etc.).
 This latter model decouples the computing entities (processes) from the communicating entities (routers).
 The communications remain synchronous, that is, there is still a notion of rounds.
-However, the processes are fully asynchronous and subject to crash failures.
+However, the processes are fully asynchronous, and even subject to crash failures.
 In particular, the processes may wake up at different times.
 It is shown in~\cite{CDFRR17} that 3-coloring the $n$-node ring can still be done in $\frac12 \log^*n+O(1)$ rounds in the \dcpld\/ model.
-I.e., it is sufficient that every node $v$ waits for at most $t=\frac12 \log^*n+O(1)$ rounds after it wakes up for 3-coloring the $n$-node ring, even if processes are fully asynchronous and subject to crash failures.
+I.e., for 3-coloring the $n$-node ring, it is sufficient that, upon wake up, every node $v$ gather messages produced during at most $\frac12 \log^*n+O(1)$ rounds, even if processes are fully asynchronous and subject to crash failures.

-In this paper, we simplify the \dcpld\/ model into an abstract model, called \async, that will be shown not stronger than the \dcpld\/ model (in symmetric networks), but easier to handle, and defined for all kinds of networks.
-In a nutshell, one can view an algorithm in the \async\/ model as performing in two phases, like in the standard \local\/ model.
-The first phase consists, for every awaken process $v$, of taking a snapshot of the ball $B_G(v,t)$ of radius $t$ around $v$ in $G$.
+In this paper, we simplify the \emph{operational} \dcpld\/ model from~\cite{CDFRR17} into an \emph{abstract} model, called \async, that will be shown not stronger than the \dcpld\/ model (in symmetric networks), but easier to handle, and defined for all kinds of networks.
+In a nutshell, one can view an algorithm in the \async\/ model as performing in two phases, like in the standard \local\/ model (see Section~\ref{subsec:locality}).
+The first phase consists, for every awake process $v$, of taking a snapshot of the ball $B_G(v,t)$ of radius $t$ around $v$ in $G$.
 This snapshot returns the structure of the ball $B_G(v,t)$, and the identifiers of some processes in $B_G(v,t)$, depending on the wake up times of these processes.
-The second phase consists of an individual computation at $v$ eventually resulting in the output of node~$v$.
-The main difference between the \async\ model and the (synchronous) \local\/ model is the following.
-In the \async\/ model, if $w\in B_G(v,t)$ is not awake when $v$ is making its snapshot, then $v$ learns nothing about~$w$, and the identity of $w$ remains unknown to~$v$.
-Instead, in the \local\/ model, a snapshot of $B_G(v,t)$ systematically returns the identifiers of all nodes in $B_G(v,t)$.
+Roughly, for $v$ to get the identifier of a node $w\in B_G(v,t)$, it must be the case that $w$ woke up early enough so that a message from $w$ reaches $v$ no latter than $v$'s wakeup time, as this is the time at which $v$ takes its snapshot.
+The second phase consists of an individual computation performed at $v$, which eventually results in $v$ producing its output.